gabrielrowan/Finleys-Farm-Shop-FE/README.md

 ## Goals

-:heavy_check_mark: My first goal for this project was to create a list of projects that could be added to a shopping cart modal
+- [x] My first goal for this project was to create a list of projects that could be added to a shopping cart modal
-:heavy_check_mark: Next, I wanted to create about and contact pages for the website
+- [x] Next, I wanted to create about and contact pages for the website
-:white_check_mark: My future goal for this project would be to have a product page for each product that could be clicked into
+- []  My future goal for this project would be to have a product page for each product that could be clicked into

 ## Protection

 - The item quantity being edited in any other way than through the increase and decrease buttons
 - It is not possible to put a minus number as a quantity